 Ineligible Persons: Persons holding permanent residence in the United States; persons who are citizens of both Slovenia and the United States; persons currently studying in the United States.

 Preference is given to candidates without recent experience in the United States.
 Recipients of Fulbright Scholarships within the past 5 years will not be considered.

 Fulbright grantees enter the United States on an Exchange Visitor (J-1) Visa under the Department of State Program, which requires them to return to their home country for a minimum of two years at the end of the grant period.

 Eligible candidates will be interviewed in early or mid-September, and the final selection and placement will be made in late Spring of 2020 after funding for the Fulbright Program by the U.S. Congress is approved.

 Note on funding: All Scholar (Post-Doctorate) grants and up to two Student (Visiting Research) grants are funded by the U.S. Department of State.
 In addition, Embassy’s local government Fulbright partner organization, Javni štipendijski, razvojni, invalidski in preživninski sklad Republike Slovenije completely funds two to three additional Student Visiting research grants.
 Javni sklad also covers round-trip, economy class airline tickets for selected Fulbright Fellowship recipients.

-Application Deadline via online system is August 15, 2020
+Application Deadline via online system is extended until September 15, 2020

 For additional information, please contact the U.S. Embassy Program Specialist Ivanka Ponikvar via email: email@example.com